 📌12 Best Areas to Stay in Maui

-1. Kapalua, West Maui, where to stay in Maui for best beaches
+3. Kapalua, where to stay in Maui for best beaches

 This development on former plantation land is purely to attract tourism.
 Kapalua is on the northwest coast of Maui along the Honoapi’ilani Highway extending from Kapalua and Honolua Bays.
 It is fairly small, covering just under 5 square miles with an additional small section of water.